phreda4/r3/doc/r3forth_manual.md

 4. Known words → execute
 5. Unknown words → compilation error

-> **If you are a expert read this.** r3 is not like other forth, all the program is compiled and then execute, when say push to stack, te exac term is compile to push to stack and when say execute, the exac behavior is compile to execute the word.
+> **for experts** r3 is not like others forth, the whole program is compiled and then executed, when you say push to the stack, the exact term is compile to push to the stack, when you say execute, the exact behavior is compile to execute word.

+> **for not experts** Don't worry about internals !

 ### Prefix System